rek/generator-marionette-modules/README.md

 > [Yeoman](http://yeoman.io) generator.
 For scaffolding a Marionette app with the Module pattern.

-> We like things like: less, dust, requirejs and mocha.
+This project uses things like: less, dustjs (linkedin), requirejs and mocha.

 ## Getting Started